George-Stephen/Hero-Squad/README.md

 This application does not need any installation since it is an web application despite the use of Java This application can be run by a Web browser as long as the user has the link
 ## B.D.D
+The user is meant to create a squad of heroes in order for the system to record the instance of a new hero.When the user wants to save a new hero.The user is only allowed to enter a hero into the system only if there is an instance of a squad in the system session.
+## Deployment
+Use the link to heroku app in the repository details above
+## License